An Overview of the Accident

 It is fairly certain that United Air Lines was over the canyon for just this purpose, while TWA may have been there for the same reason, or to circumnavigate the huge cloud that was blocking their proposed course.

 One twentieth of a second separated all of those people from life.
-Had the TWA plane been 1/20th of a second farther along, or the United plane 1/20th of a second less in progress, the planes would have just barely missed each other, and what happened that day would have been only a significant but obscure incident lost to the annals of history.
+Had the TWA plane taken off 1/20th of a second sooner, or the United plane 1/20th of a second later than it did, the planes would have just barely missed each other, and what happened that day would have been only a significant but obscure incident lost to the annals of history.

 These wishful thoughts aside, in the reality that ensued the United plane lost the outer third of its left wing, and the TWA plane lost its entire tail section.
 The TWA plane went completely out of control and tumbled end-over-end to the earth; the United plane entered a left-turning, downward spiral and was still marginally flyable, though terribly hampered.